istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway/index.md

 The [Control Egress Traffic](/docs/tasks/traffic-management/egress/) task shows how to configure Istio to allow access to external HTTP and HTTPS services from applications inside the mesh.
 There, the external services are called directly from the client sidecar.
-In this example, you will also configure Istio to call external services, although this time indirectly via a dedicated _egress gateway_ service.
+This example also shows how to configure Istio to call external services, although this time indirectly via a dedicated _egress gateway_ service.

 Istio uses [ingress and egress gateways](/docs/reference/config/istio.networking.v1alpha3/#Gateway)